 While still a young port of call for cruise ships on around-the-world jaunts or just Gulf coast cruises, Dubai's huge port bustles as the busiest container port in the world.
-Now increasing numbers of tourists are drawn to its glittering shores in search of true luxury in its famous shopping malls, gleaming high rise buildings, and immense amusement parks and tourist attractions.
+Now increasing numbers of tourists are drawn to its glittering shores in search of true luxury in its famous shopping malls, gleaming high-rise buildings, and immense amusement parks and tourist attractions.

-The sleek facade is contrasted sharply by the bustling souks and expansive deserts, which hint at the rich culture and tradition in region's long history.
+The sleek facade is contrasted sharply by the bustling souks and expansive deserts, which hint at the rich culture and tradition in the region's long history.
 There is much to see and do in Dubai, even for just a day or two, including designer shopping at the Dubai Mall, exploring the city's history at the Dubai Museum, tea at the iconic Burj al-Arab Hotel, or splashing around in the Wild Wadi water park.

 Dubai Cruise Terminal

-There are many things to see and do in Dubai, including strolling through the traditional buildings of the Bastakiya District, taking a tour of the richly-decorated Jumeirah Mosque, marvelling at the world's largest fountain, and visiting the elaborately constructed Palm Jumeirah Island.
+There are many things to see and do in Dubai, including strolling through the traditional buildings of the Bastakiya District, taking a tour of the richly decorated Jumeirah Mosque, marvelling at the world's largest fountain, and visiting the elaborately constructed Palm Jumeirah Island.
 Those looking for adventure can entertain themselves with watersports on the many white sand beaches.

 Al Muntaha at The Burj Al Arab - seven star dining 200 metres up